Leapfrogging into the Future: Drones in Sub-Saharan Africa

 Importantly, Zipline are not alone in using drones for healthcare in Africa.
 The Australian drone start-up, Swoop Aero recently tested medical drone deliveries in the Democratic Republic of Congo with the help of the Bill and Melinda Gates Foundation.
 Meanwhile, the South African National Blood Service (SANBS) is currently testing medical drone deliveries and many humanitarian programmes are picking up on Zipline’s activities and looking to emulate them.
 Malawi’s Humanitarian Drone Corridor, for example, has emerged as a valuable tool for drone ventures seeking to engage in humanitarian missions.

-Together, these success stories from across very different industries in Africa paint a promising future for drones in the Sub-Saharan region.
+Together, these success stories from across very different industries in the region paint a promising future for drones in Sub-Saharan Africa.
 Yet the path to drone adoption is most definitely not an easy one.
 Two things in particular will play a significant role in both accelerating and slowing down the African drone industries: regulations and money.
 As industrial players keep reiterating drone regulations have the power to both catapult the industry forward and stop it in its tracks.
 A good example is South Africa as an extreme case of regulatory lagging, where regulations haven’t kept up with industry demand.
 On the other hand, countries like Ghana and Rwanda have shown that drone projects which African governments take part are very likely to succeed.
 Somewhere in the middle are nations like Botswana, Zimbabwe, and Tanzania which have legal frameworks that require documentation, notification, insurance, etc. but the lead times of approvals are fairly short.

 Similarly to regulations, the availability of funding for education, research & development, and spurring drone entrepreneurship will be the key to the future of Africa’s drone industries.
 For now, foreign companies like Zipline and Terra Drone have been able to play an immensely important role in drone adoption on the African continent.
 They have created not only strategic partnerships but also viable business models for operating in the region.
 But, the most sustainable means of drone industry growth in Africa will undoubtedly start occurring from the moment that initiatives like the Victoria Lake Challenge in Tanzania begin to spur local drone entrepreneurship.
 In the meantime, it’ll be worth remembering that: